The Land

 This partnership has allowed a community-led group to be an active partner in managing Estero Bluffs State Park, which then led to other cooperative efforts.
 Since, CLC has acquired an easement on the San Geronimo Ranch, the backdrop to Estero Bluffs and continues to purchase or accept donations of hillside lots east of town.

-Toro Coast Preserve Project Update
+Toro Coast Preserve

-• Preserve open space between Cayucos and Morro Bay;
+• Preserve open space between Cayucos and Morro Bay

-• Preserve the spectacular rural views from Hwy 1 and the beach;
+• Preserve the spectacular rural views from Hwy 1 and the beach

-• Preserve public access to "dog beach" and have it remain a dog friendly beach;
+• Preserve public access to "dog beach" and have it remain a dog friendly beach

-• Provide land for the California Coastal Trail from Studio Drive to north Morro Bay;
+• Provide land for the California Coastal Trail from Studio Drive to north Morro Bay

 • Protect environmental resources in Toro Creek as well as hundreds of acres of grasslands.